onnx/onnx-docker/onnx-ecosystem/README.md

 0. Ensure that you have Docker installed, or are using Docker for Linux containers if on Windows.

+1. Obtain the ONNX ecosystem docker image.
+There are two ways to do this:

+  a.
+Pull the pre-built Docker image from DockerHub
+      - `docker pull onnx/onnx-ecosystem`
-1. Clone this repository.

-2. Navigate to the onnx-docker/onnx-ecosystem folder and build the image.
+  b.
+Clone this repository.
+Navigate to the onnx-docker/onnx-ecosystem folder and build the image locally with the following command.
-    - `docker build . -t onnx-ecosystem`
+      - `docker build . -t onnx/onnx-ecosystem`

-3. Run the Docker container to launch a Jupyter notebook server.
+2. Run the Docker container to launch a Jupyter notebook server.
+The -p argument forwards your local port 8888 to the exposed port 8888 for the Jupyter notebook environment in the container.
-    - `docker run -p 8888:8888 onnx-ecosystem`
+    - `docker run -p 8888:8888 onnx/onnx-ecosystem`

-4. Run `docker ps` in a separate terminal session to get the container name and verify your container is successfully running.
+3. Run `docker ps` in a separate terminal session to get the container name and verify your container is successfully running.

-5. Navigate to the url that the Jupyter Notebook is running on and use the provided token in the console.
+4. Navigate to the url that the Jupyter Notebook is running on and use the provided token in the console.
     - Should be in the form: `http://127.0.0.1:8888/?token=RANDOMSTRINGHERE`

-6. Either upload a file using the Jupyter Notebook button on the top right, or docker cp the required model files to the container.
+5. Either upload a file using the Jupyter Notebook "Upload" button on the top right, or docker cp the required model files to the container.
     - `docker cp PATH_TO_FILE CONTAINER_ID:/scripts/NAME_OF_FILE`

     You can also copy a whole folder using docker.
     - `docker cp PATH_TO_FOLDER/.
 CONTAINER_ID:/NAME_OF_FOLDER`

-7. Navigate to the `converter_scripts` folder in the container and edit the appropriate notebook to convert your model to ONNX, or test the accuracy of the conversion using ONNX Runtime.
+6. Navigate to the `converter_scripts` folder in the container and edit the appropriate notebook to convert your model to ONNX, or test the accuracy of the conversion using ONNX Runtime.

 # Contributing